A gardener's perspective on web design and development

 My brother is a gardener and tree surgeon.
 We recently had a conversation about our respective works over a beer (or two).
 Our conclusion was that there were a lot of similarities between his job and mine.

-Gardening as a service, not gardens as products
+Gardening as a service

 My brother told me that people tend to see a garden as a product and think along the lines of: I will pay that guy and he will make me a nice garden.

 A gardener, however, does not see his work as creating a product: the garden.
 He sees his work as a service.
 The garden is merely a byproduct of that service.
 He will ask you how much time you spend in your garden, what you using your garden for, what kind of money you are prepared to spend over the course of a year, what you want your garden to look like in winter, etc. What a gardener sells is not a garden, it is his ability to transform your ideas, needs and objectives into one.